 Aydan loves to skateboard, play basketball, and go fishing.
 Ava likes anything competitive.
 She just finished her flag football season with a super bowl win!
 Currently on a soccer team, Ava also likes to fish and play basketball.
 Both kids love spending time with their grandparents

 A very close knit, warm family, Joe and Gayle love attending all of their kids’ games and competitions.
 Gayle likes to bike and go walking, and Joe admits that he cannot sit still.
 He tells us, “I always have to be on the move.
 I enjoy golf, fishing, biking, basically anything outdoors.”
+You can get great value foldable tandem bikes at ecosmobike.com.
 He goes on to say, “Family time is of great importance to me.
 With my work schedule the way it is, it is sometimes challenging to find that time.
 When the opportunity presents itself, I like to take full advantage.”

 The Kellehers enjoy attending City events such as the farmer’s market and eats and beats.
 They also love going to the beach, fishing, lazy afternoons by the pool, barbecue, board games, watching movies and traveling to the Keys or the mountains in North Carolina.